Pisagua Day Trip

 • 6Pleasant | 2 reviews

 Spend the day exploring one of the main towns on the coast of Tarapacá on our day trip to Pisagua.
-You'll learn about the War of the Pacific, a major conflict in South America during the 19th century.
+You'll learn about the War of the Pacific, a significant conflict in South America in the 19th century.

 Pisagua Day Trip

-Between 8 and 9 am, we will pick you up from your hotel in Iquique and set off northbound for Pisagua.
+Between 8 and 9 am, we will pick you up from your hotel in Iquique and head northbound for the town of Pisagua.

-This coastal town in the Chilean region of Tarapacá played a significant role in the War of the Pacific (1879-1884), which pitted Chile against a Peruvian-Bolivian alliance.
+This coastal town, in the Chilean region of Tarapacá, was crucial during the War of the Pacific, which occurred between 1879 and 1884, involving Chile against a Peruvian-Bolivian alliance.

-You will be returned to your hotel in Iquique, arriving at 7 pm.
+Finally, you will be returned to your hotel in Iquique, arriving around 7 pm.

 Included